hannotify/hanno.codes/_drafts/java-21-release-day.md

 Java 21 contains five features that originated from [Project Amber](https://openjdk.org/projects/amber/):

-* String Templates;
 * Pattern Matching for switch;
 * Record Patterns;
 * Unnamed Patterns and Variables;
-* Unnamed Classes and Instance Main Methods.
+* Unnamed Classes and Instance Main Methods;
+* String Templates.

 > The goal of Project Amber is to explore and incubate smaller, productivity-oriented Java language features.

 ### JEP 441: Pattern Matching for switch

-The feature 'Pattern Matching for switch' that was first introduced in Java 17 has reached completion status, now that Java 21 has been released.
+The feature 'Pattern Matching for switch' (first introduced in Java 17) has reached completion status, now that Java 21 has been released.

-Since Java 16 we have been able to avoid casting after `instanceof` checks by using 'Pattern Matching for instanceof'.
-Let's see how that works in a code example.
+Since Java 16 we've been able to avoid casting after `instanceof` checks by using 'Pattern Matching for instanceof'.
+Let's refresh our memory with a code example.

-> All code examples that illustrate Project Amber features were taken from my conference talk ["Pattern Matching: Small Enhancement or Major Feature?"](https://hanno.codes/talks/#pattern-matching-small-enhancement-or-major-feature).
+> All code examples about Project Amber features were taken from my conference talk ["Pattern Matching: Small Enhancement or Major Feature?"](https://hanno.codes/talks/#pattern-matching-small-enhancement-or-major-feature).

 ```java
 static String apply(Effect effect) {